DalSoft/create-react-app-webpack-5-module-federation-tailwind-typeScript/README.md

 ## Prerequisites

 * Node 14.0.0 or later version
-* Yarn classic 1.22.5 or 2.x.x prefered
+* Yarn classic 1.22.5 or 2.x.x preferred

 ## Webpack 5 / Module Federation

-To Support Webpack 5 [Create React App alpha](https://github.com/facebook/create-react-app/discussions/11278) has been used, this will be updated as soon as new versions are available.
+To Support Webpack 5 [Create React App 5](https://github.com/facebook/create-react-app/releases/tag/v5.0.0) has been used, this will be updated as soon as new versions are available.

 The template contains a basic Module Federation example, there are two Apps App1 and App2.